pooltogether/v4-docs/docs/tutorials/twab-rewards.md

 This is how you will fill out the parameters:

 <img
 src={require('/img/how-to/twab-rewards/twab-rewards-end-promotion-filled-etherscan.png').default}
-  alt='Twab Rewards endPromotion function filled on Etherscan' class='padding-bottom--md'
+alt='TWAB Rewards endPromotion function filled on Etherscan' class='padding-bottom--md'
 />

 Click on the `Write` button to send the transaction.
 Once your transaction is mined, you should receive the tokens from the epochs that have not yet completed and your promotion is now ended.